 The project includes side events, such as special events for schools.

-The exhibition, which first opened in Bratislava Castle in April 2018, will open in the National Museum in Prague on 28 October 2018.
-There it will be joined by another unique event – the partial opening of the Historical Building of the National Museum, closed due to reconstruction since 2011.
+The exhibition, which first opened in Bratislava Castle in April 2018, was opened in the National Museum in Prague on 28 October 2018.

 Visitors do not need to make a reservation to enter the exhibition.